ShimaTaku818/R-as-GIS-for-Economists/docs/index.md

 	* land use and weather
 	* corn planted acreage and railroads
 	* groundwater pumping and weather
-+ Chapter 2: The basics of vector data handling using `sf` package (coming soon)
++ Chapter 2: The basics of vector data handling using `sf` package (available)
 	* spatial data structure in `sf`
 	* import and export vector data
 	* (re)projection of spatial datasets
 	* single-layer geometrical operations (e.g., create buffers, find centroids)
 	* other miscellaneous basic operations
-+ Chapter 3: Spatial interactions of vector datasets (coming soon)
++ Chapter 3: Spatial interactions of vector datasets (available)
 	* spatially subsetting one layer based on another layer
 	* extracting values from one layer to another layer^[`over` function in `sp` language]
 + Chapter 4: The basics of raster data handling using `raster` and `terra` packages (coming soon)
 	* import and export raster data
 	* stacking raster data
-+ Chapter 5: Spatial interactions of vector and raster datasets (wait a bit)
++ Chapter 5: Spatial interactions of vector and raster datasets (coming soon)
 	* extracting values from a raster layer to a vector layer
 + Chapter 6: Efficient spatial data processing (wait a bit)
 	* parallelization